-While the number of animals can vary throughout the year, there are several ways to reflect that in calculations.
-For example, select a cut-off date, such as December 31st of each calculation year or use the same system as accounting animal stock for other purposes.
+While the number of animals can vary throughout the year, use the yearly average of animals for calculations and use the same system as accounting animal stock for other purposes.
 Use the selected method consistently for comparable calculations.

 Additionally, please provide % of manure that goes into the field.
 This is essential as otherwise the emissions from agricultural soils will not be calculated.